telerik/winforms-docs/scheduler/views/timeline-view.md

 {{endregion}}

 ## Getting the scale

 To get the currently selected scale, use the __GetScaling__ method.
-After this you can modify properties of the current scale such as the Format property,
-          which specifies the date-time format of the header cells, and the __DisplayedCellsCount__ property, which specifies the number of cells to be displayed in the view.#_[C#]_
+After this you can modify properties of the current scale such as the Format property, which specifies the date-time format of the header cells, and the __DisplayedCellsCount__ property, which specifies the number of cells to be displayed in the view.

 {{source=..\SamplesCS\Scheduler\Views\TimelineView.cs region=getTimescale}}
 {{source=..\SamplesVB\Scheduler\Views\TimelineView.vb region=getTimescale}}